keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 I’ll explain, and then I’ll argue a form of humoral medicine is still practiced today.

 It’s at this point on our trip down Medical History Lane that we find ourselves a bit lost in the weeds.
 The once clear path of progress has devolved into a barely trudge-able bramble of weeds, twigs, and those vines with the thorny stems that bite through your jeans.
 Yes, this part of our path is dense, and dark.
-So, we’ll try to get through it as quickly as possible.
+It can be a bit scary here.
+So, just like going through a haunted house, we’ll try to get through it as quickly as possible.

 To understand Renaissance medical history, you have to have at least a small understanding of world events prior.